BetterPlace67/BlueyModdingFramework/README.md

 # BlueyModdingFramework
-**A modding framework for Bluey: The Videogame, allowing custom items, levels, skins, and assetbundles to be loaded easily.**
+**A MelonLoader-based modding framework for Bluey: The Videogame, allowing custom items, levels, skins, and assetbundles to be loaded easily.**

 - `BlueyModFramework` is the MelonLoader mod which loads all the content into the game & handles most logic